th2-net/remotehand/Readme.txt

 To start RemoteHand in 2nd mode, use the following command: java -jar remotehand.jar -httpserver

 In this mode RemoteHand will wait for script from HTTP request and send its output as HTTP response.
+RemoteHand will use "Port" setting from config.ini to start HTTP server on.
+This mode is usual for ClearTH to trigger RemoteHand to operate.

+Alternatively, you can make RemoteHand connect to ClearTH to serve further requests: java -jar remotehand.jar -tcpclient

-In this mode ClearTH triggers RemoteHand to operate.
+In this mode RemoteHand connects to ClearTH via TCP/IP.
+ClearTH after that can trigger Remotehand to operate using connected socket.
+RemoteHand will use "Host" and "Port" settings from config.ini to connect to.

 CONFIGURATION